 This site contains affiliate links.
 As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.
 Full Disclosure Here.

 I recently received the Nesco Snackmaster Pro for Christmas and I have to say this is an impressive food dehydrator.

 It circulates the air for even drying and it is easy to find accessories to use with it.
 There are a lot of kitchen gadgets out there but this is one that I know I am going to use consistently and it will help us eat better and save time and money.

-For under $100, you get the following great features:
+You get the following great features:

 - Made In The USA of high quality food grade plastic that is easy to clean and durable

 - Comes with 5 trays but can be expanded to an amazing 12 trays.
 The replacement trays come in 2 packs so if you buy enough to get up to the 12 you will actually have 13 so you are either going to have an extra around just in case or you can see how it goes with an extra tray if you are dehydrating foods that are not especially juicy or that are not meat based.

 - Includes 2 tray inserts for making your own fruit leather or fruit roll ups

 - 2 Clean A Tray Inserts– These are intended for preventing foods from sticking on the standard trays or if you are drying really small foods.
 It is important to remember that really small foods are going to get a lot smaller as they dry so you want to make sure that they don’t drop through as they dry.